Cookie Cutter Astrophysics: Beginning CCD Photometry

 Start with three fingers of modeling clay.
 Flatten it out using a pencil, a rolling pin, or your fingers.
 Make the sheet about 6 inches by 6 inches and about 1/4 inch thick.
 The sheet does not need to be perfectly flat or smooth.
 Then take a strawberry sized piece of clay.
 Form this clay into a cone.
 Measure and record the mass of the cone so you know what to expect for results.
 Lightly press the cone onto the sheet with the flat side of the cone down.
 Take more clay, of a different size, and form another cone.
 The second cone should be either larger or smaller than the first cone.
 Measure and record the mass of the second cone.
 Lightly press this second cone onto the clay sheet.
 You now have a model star field with two stars.
 Of course, you could add another star or two if you wish.

 Option 2: Instructor prepares the cones that represent the stars.
-Learners prepare the clay sheet that represents the background brightness.
+Students prepare the clay sheet that represents the background brightness.
 Instructor then adds the stars.

-Option 3: Each pair of learners or learner team prepares a model star field.
-Learners then trade models with another team.
-Each learner team must record the measurements of their star field that they create for their classmates.
+Option 3: Each pair of students or student team prepares a model star field.
+Students then trade models with another team.
+Each student team must record the measurements of their star field that they create for their classmates.

-Note: The learners are not allowed to simply pull or separate the stars from the flat surface.
-You must encourage the learners to figure out how to “subtract the background” from the star.
+Note: The students are not allowed to simply pull or separate the stars from the flat surface.
+You must encourage the students to figure out how to “subtract the background” from the star.

 - Use binoculars or small telescopes to measure the brightness of some variable stars.
 The AAVSO provides excellent resources for such activities: